fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'system1' 'has input signal' 'in1'
         - 'system1' 'has output signal' 'out1'
     - formalized premise:
-        - OR
         - AND
             - There is a mathematical relation:
                 - relation sign: <
                 - formalized left hand side: 't'
                 - formalized right hand side: 't0'
             - There is an equation:
                 - formalized left hand side: in1(t)
                 - formalized right hand side: 'U0'
             - There is an equation:
                 - formalized left hand side: out1(t)
                 - formalized right hand side: 'V0'
+    - formalied assertion:
         - AND
             - There is a mathematical relation:
                 - relation sign: >=
                 - formalized left hand side: 't'
                 - formalized right hand side: 't0'
             - There is an equation:
                 - formalized left hand side: in1(t)
                 - formalized right hand side: 'U_inf'
             - There is an equation:
-                    - formalized left hand side: 'in1(t)'
+                - formalized left hand side: 'U_inf'
                 - formalized right hand side: U0 + Us

 - // snippet(82i)
 - // ignored content